Chapter 19 - Suspensions and Terminations

-The University of Pittsburgh IRB may suspend or terminate some or all research activities on a protocol if events are identified that represent serious or continuing noncompliance or unanticipated problems involving risk to subjects or others.
-The University of Pittsburgh IRB may also suspend some or all of the research conducted by a principal investigator as a result of serious or continuing noncompliance with the research or if there are unanticipated problems involving risk to subjects or others.
+An IRB may suspend or terminate some or all research activities on a protocol if events are identified that represent serious or continuing noncompliance or unanticipated problems involving risk to subjects or others.
+An IRB may also suspend some or all of the research conducted by a principal investigator as a result of serious or continuing noncompliance with the research or if there are unanticipated problems involving risk to subjects or others.
 This action is most often determined by a convened board.
 See Chapter 12 for additional information.

-However, the IRB Chair has the authority to suspend some or all research activities if exceptional human subject safety issues are identified.
+However, the IRB Chair or Institutional Official has the authority to suspend some or all research activities if exceptional human subject safety issues are identified.
 This authority is only exercised if an action is required prior to a convened meeting and it is not feasible to assemble an emergency meeting.
-When this authority if exercised, it will be reported at the next convened University of Pittsburgh IRB meeting.
+When this authority if exercised, it will be reported at the next convened IRB meeting.

-For studies in OSIRIS, the IRB Chair or his designee will suspend or terminate the study within the system.
+The IRB Chair or designee will suspend or terminate the study within the system.
 Correspondence is sent to the Principal Investigator as well as to all listed co-investigators and research staff.
 The study moves to a “suspended” or “terminated” state and the consent documents are no longer accessible.
-For paper studies, reports surrounding study termination or suspension will be drafted by the IRB staff and approved by the IRB Chair or Vice Chair.

 The IRB Chair or Vice Chair will ensure the report is distributed to all applicable parties.
 All applicable local, state, and federal regulations that pertain to reporting of suspensions and terminations will be followed.
 Please see Chapter 18 IRB Reporting.